Katerrynaa/To-Do-List/README.md

 # Description

 This is a web application that contains todo tasks.
 The basic idea is to allow the user to create, view, edit and delete tasks they want to complete.
+Project has a simple authorization.

 # Installation